-After your wardrobe has been decluttered (I’ll provide tips on this in the future), it’s important to organise your wardrobe in a way that serves you.
+After your wardrobe has been decluttered (my Wardrobe Worthy Flowchart will help with this step), it’s important to organise your wardrobe in a way that serves you.
 Everyone’s wardrobe is a different size, has different storage options and so on.
 Regardless, it is important to be able to see what you have.
 Try the tips below for the best ways to store and organise items for easy access in your wardrobe.

 General storing tips